browsersec/KubeBrowse/README.md

 <!--- We would like to thank the following organizations and individuals for their support and contributions to this project: -->
 We would like to thank the following organizations and individuals for their support and contributions to this project:

-[AIR VIT-AP University](https://air.vitap.ac.in) – for providing technical mentorship, funding and resources.
+[AIR VIT-AP University](https://air.vitap.ac.in) – for providing mentorship, computational resources, and infrastructure support critical to the successful development of the project.